sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/SVM.md

 - Text Classification
 - classifing images etc

-> In case of logistic regression we create only one dession boundery
+> In case of logistic regression we create only one decision boundary.
+In case of svm we create 3 lines (1 hipper plane and 2 marginal planes)
+> Try to maximize distance between marginal planes.
+>

 ## Support Vector Machine Algorithm Explained in Steps: